hneemann/Digital/README.md

   [ATF1504](http://www.microchip.com/wwwproducts/en/ATF1504AS) are supported which offer 32/64 macro-cells.
 - Export to VHDL: A circuit can be exported to VHDL.
 There is also support for the [BASYS3 Board](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start).
 See the documentation for details.
-The examples folder contains a variant of the simple CPU, which can run on a BASYS3 board.
+The examples folder contains a variant of the simple CPU, which runs on a BASYS3 board.
 - SVG export of circuits, including a LaTeX/Inkscape compatible SVG version (see [ctan](https://www.ctan.org/tex-archive/info/svg-inkscape))
 - No legacy code